Skip to main content

 4. Bottom Line

-Apremilast is a PDE4 inhibitor that may be used to treat plaque psoriasis, psoriatic arthritis, and oral ulcers associated with Behçet’s Disease.
-It has been associated with severe diarrhea, nausea, and vomiting and the initial dosage should be increased slowly up to the recommended maintenance dose.
+Apremilast is used to adults and children 6 years of age and older (> 20 kg) with psoriatic arthritis or plaque psoriasis and candidates for phototherapy or systemic therapy.
+It is also approved for oral ulcers associated with Behçet’s Disease in adults.
+Apremilast has been associated with severe diarrhea, nausea, and vomiting and the initial dosage should be increased slowly up to the recommended maintenance dose.

 5. Tips